asustayta/MATH-CSCI485_Anna_Sustayta/README.md

 # MATH-CSCI485_Anna_Sustayta
 Adv Topics in Data Science Spring 2026

-#Assignment 2- Recursive Feature Elimination
+# Assignment 2- Recursive Feature Elimination

 ## Overview
-This [rpject implements Recursive Feature Elimination
+This project implements Recursive Feature Elimination

 The goal is to :
  - Build a baseline linear regression model